sternet/pact-workshop-dotnet-core-v1/readme.md

 ...Date validation complete.
 Goodbye.
 ```

 If you see output similar to above in your command line then the consumer is now running successfully!
-If you want to now you can experiment with passing in
+If you want to, now you can experiment with passing in
 parameters different to the defaults.

 ## Step 3 - Testing the Consumer Project with Pact